 When Did Recreational Drugs Emerge?

-We think of recreational drugs as being a phenomenon that has emerged releatively recently.
+We think of recreational drugs as being a phenomenon that has emerged relatively recently.
 However, the use of drugs, other than medicinal purposes, has existed from antiquity.
 The purpose was sometimes not only for enjoyment but also integrated with religious practice.
-The mix of various pleasures with drug use has also been a consistent pattern across time.
+The mix of many pleasures with drug use has also been a consistent pattern across time.

 Which drugs did humans use in the Ancient Middle East?